Anatoly1010/Atomize/atomize/documentation/writing_modules.md

 lock_in_time_constant('30 ms')
 lock_in_time_constant()
 ```
-The same function lock_in_time_constant() sets and queries the time constant of lock-in amplifier.
+In this example the same function lock_in_time_constant() sets and queries the time constant of lock-in amplifier.

 ### Device Class
 All functions should be combined into one class.
 The class must have the name of the module file: